🖨️ Print / Save Agenda

 Dr. Catalina Lopez-Correa, MD, Ph.D.

-Breast Cancer Survivor and Advocate; Co-Chair, Global Genomics Network for Education and Training (GGNET); Co-Chair, Patient Working Group, Marathon of Hope Cancer Centres Network
+Breast Cancer Survivor and Advocate; Vice-Chair, Global Genomics Network for Education and Training (GGNET); Co-Chair, Patient Working Group, Marathon of Hope Cancer Centres Network

 Panelists: